A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Proposed LMAM Cross-modal Fusion Method

-Subsequently, we perform matrix multiplication by the attention score and the modality feature $I_i$ to obtain the attention output:
+Subsequently, we perform matrix multiplication by the attention score and the modality feature $\boldsymbol{I}_i$ to obtain the attention output as follows:

-where $A$ is the feature vector after attention calculation, and $\tau_i$ represents the $i$-th row feature vectors.
+{where {$\boldsymbol{A}_i$} is the feature vector after attention calculation.
+As shown in Fig. \ref{fig:transformer}, we present the fusion process of text features and audio features using a matched attention mechanism.
+Similarly, the fusion process for text and video, and video and audio follows the same paradigm.}

-In order to prevent the problem of gradient disappearance and information collapse in the model training, we also build a residual connection layer with normalization operation.
-Finally, we use a linear layer with the ReLU activation function to get the final output of the LMAM.
-The formulas are as follows:
+{To prevent the problem of gradient disappearance and information collapse in the model training, we also build a residual connection layer with normalization operation.
+Finally, we use a linear layer with ReLU activation function to get the final output of the LMAM.
+The formulas are as follows:}